Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Other Conditions Considered

-• Septic arthritis: Hot, swollen joint with fever and systemic illness; requires urgent aspiration and IV antibiotics.
+• Septic arthritis: Hot, swollen joint with fever and systemic illness, requires urgent aspiration and IV antibiotics.

 • Trauma or fracture: Clear injury mechanism, deformity, or inability to bear weight.